brhoughton/brhoughton/README.md

 # 👋 Hi!

-My name is Breck and I am a seasoned Creative Director and Front-End Developer with a passion for bringing ideas to life through a harmonious blend of creativity and technology.
+My name is Breck and I am a seasoned Creative Director and Front-End Developer with a passion for bringing ideas to life through a blend of creativity and technology.
 With a strong background in front-end development, motion design, 3D modeling and rendering, and visual communications I'm able to transform concepts into functionally captivating experiences that resonate.

 ## ⚡️ Tech Stack